shlomigispan/My-Final-Project-INT/README.md

 13. do PR to trainer for approval with the screenshot of the fix
 14. after successful merge -> tag the release to 0.0.2

+The solution for module 2 is in: https://github.com/shlomigispan/spring-boot-examples/tree/shlomo_sol

 ## Module – 3 - Vagrant
 1. launch Ubuntu 18.04 box with docker latest installed on it while it launches for the first time
 2. launch Centos 7 box with docker latest installed on it while it launches for the first time